canonical/ossa/ossa-full/README.md

 		 -m, --no-madison        Do not run apt-cache madison against package manifest (Default: False)

+		 -O, --origins           If you are running a mirror of an official ubuntu repository, add the URL(s) to they can be marked as official

+														 Note: Format should be a single URL or a space/comma separated list, surrounded by quotes

 		 -S, --scan              Install OpenSCAP & scan manifest for CVEs.
 Sudo access is required only if OpenSCAP is not installed.
 (Default: False)